 Server count and countries

-Over 11,700 servers and 100 countries should be more than enough to choose from for the average user’s VPN needs, including accessing regional streaming libraries.
+CyberGhost has 11,700+ servers in 126 countries, which should be more than enough to choose from for the average user’s VPN needs, including accessing regional streaming libraries.
 The server list includes options for Germany, France, China, and more.
 You can also select from loads of U.S. servers, such as New York, Las Vegas, and Seattle.

 No-logs policy and headquarters